-The main feature of this program is an internship, which will allow program participants to teach English 8 hours/week to local Spanish speakers at the University of Leon’s Modern Language Center.
+The main feature of this program is an internship, which will allow program participants to teach English 8 hours/week to local Spanish speakers, primarily at the university level.
 The internship will be accompanied by a class given by Program Directors Professor Sandra Silberstein and Jennifer Evans, including instruction in language pedagogy, daily debriefing and support, weekly writing assignments, and a final project, as well as a formal observation by the Program Directors.

 Teaching English in Spain will give program participants the opportunity to practice language teaching techniques in an international context.
 By being immersed in a "foreign" culture, participants will gain cultural awareness, experience, and empathy that will make them stronger professionals in the United States and elsewhere.
 We have discovered that pairing graduate and undergraduate interns provides the former with invaluable teacher training experience, and provides undergraduates with close mentoring that allows them to successfully engage in a wide range of activities.
 Graduate students will register under English 578, undergraduates under English 474.

 Student pairs share well-appointed apartments in the Seminario (a renovated 18th-century seminary).
-It is close to the UW Center, allows students areas to work in teams on their teaching, and costs less than the dorms.
+It is close to the UW Center and allows students areas to work in teams on their teaching.

 Students must have excellent English and a strong interest in language teaching.
 Though no experience is required, should the program be oversubscribed, those with teaching training and/or experience will have priority.

 Students should be able to comfortably walk 20-30 minutes in a city environment, or have access to a wheel chair that can accommodate some cobblestones and pavers.

 In this TESOL internship, students develop their understanding of the technical, interpersonal, practical, and cultural elements involved in effective ESOL (English to speakers of other languages) teaching.
 This course involves 8 hours a week of language teaching; daily planning and program development; and a daily seminar session.
 The seminar is designed to support the interns' teaching.
 It involves instruction in language pedagogy, daily debriefing, weekly writing assignments and a final project, as well as a formal observation by the Program Directors.
-Graduate students will register under English 578, undergraduates under English 474. .
+Graduate students will earn credit for English 578, undergraduates will earn credit for English 474.

 Students develop their understanding of the technical, interpersonal, practical, and cultural elements involved in effective ESOL (English to speakers of other languages) teaching.
 These will be assessed through journaling, class participation, observation of students' teaching, and a final project.